 Hope that you found these tips and suggestions useful, have you been to Tokyo and done any of these cool things?
 Also, any other tips you can add to visiting in the comment sections below?

-If you are exploring Japan, check out these other Japan attractions and places to visit
+If you are exploring Japan, check these other places to explore

 If you like what you see, come and check out my other social media channels for more updates, including Instagram, Pinterest and Twitter.